 SP 115 Spanish Language I 5 credits

 SP 125 Spanish Language II 5 credits

 SP 135 Spanish Language III 5 credits

 SP 215 Spanish Language IV 5 credits

 SP 225 Spanish Language V 5 credits

 SP 235 Spanish Language VI 5 credits

+An intuitive approach to understan ding speaking read-

-ing, and writing Spanish.
-These cours systematic, programmed study of the age.
-All of the Spanish Language cours Spanish.
-Spanish langu-
+An intuitive approach to understanding, speaking, reading, and writing Spanish.
+These courses constitute a systematic, programmed study of the Spanish language.
+All of the Spanish Language courses are taught in Spanish.

-SP 315 Spanish Culture and Civilization 5 credits

-An introduction to Spanish culture and emphasis on the historical evolution of r civilization with
+SP 315 Spanish Culture and Civilization 5 credits An introduction to Spanish culture and civilization with emphasis on the historical evolution of modern Spain.

-SP 325 Introduction to Spanish Literature A general study of literary Spanish dom of a survey of representative authors and
+SP 325 Introduction to Spanish Literature 5 credits A general study of literary Spanish done in the context of a survey of representative authors and works.

-- SP 416 Spanish Literature and Culture, 19th Century 5 credits A study of the literary movements in Spanish literature of the 19th century based on an historical approach to major authors and works. - SP 426 Spanish Literature and Culture, 20th Century 5 credits A survey of 20th century Spanish literature and culture which reflects the social, political, and intellectual trends in modern Spain. - SP 450 Methodology of Teaching Spanish 5 credits An overview of the various methods and approaches currently being used to teach Spanish. - SP 452 Language Development/Modern Spanish 5 credits An in-depth study of the various levels of modern Spanish with emphasis on advanced vocabulary and grammar concepts. - SP 463 Contemporary Spain 5 credits A study of contemporary Spanish culture involving a survey of texts in Spanish which reflect the issues and changes currently being discussed and debated in contemporary Spanish society.
+SP 416 Spanish Literature and Culture, 19th Century 5 credits A study of the literary movements in Spanish literature of the 19th century based on an historical approach to major authors and works.

+SP 426 Spanish Literature and Culture, 20th Century 5 credits A survey of 20th century Spanish literature and culture which reflects the social, political, and intellectual trends in modern Spain.

+SP 450 Methodology of Teaching Spanish 5 credits An overview of the various methods and approaches currently being used to teach Spanish.

+SP 452 Language Development/Modern Spanish 5 credits An in-depth study of the various levels of modern Spanish with emphasis on advanced vocabulary and grammar concepts.

+SP 463 Contemporary Spain 5 credits

+A study of contemporary Spanish culture involving a survey of texts in Spanish which reflect the issues and changes currently being discussed and debated in contemporary Spanish society.